 Love and shalom comprise the initial drive and the final aim of every soul’s living purpose, but these precious elements are rare finds within the experience we have come to expect and to know.
 The manner in which we have learned to navigate such experience has estranged us from our own divine nature.
 We must now take up the charge to rediscover that birthright, and on a higher plane than ever before – so that we may in turn extend it consciously, and out into ever greater dimensions of creation.
 This has always been the quest of the ages: tracing back to the dawn of time; reaching down to the root and foundation of the world.

 The story of life began long ago, in the conception of its ancient elemental forces.
-Our universe issued forth from the silent churning of a vast and fertile void, as light shone through the primordial froth and foam.
+Our universe issued forth from the silent churning of a deep and fertile void, as light shone through the primordial froth and foam.
 All things bloomed out of this sparkling ocean: consciousness surging and swelling in the great expanse, and souls shaped by waves of evolutionary advance.
-Finally we emerged, and rose to the top – claiming agency over that same creative power bestowed by the sacred womb of old.
-This then was the means by which we were brought into being; delivered by the labors of the world, even guided by the very hand of God.
+Finally, we emerged, and rose to the top – claiming agency over that same creative power bestowed by the sacred womb of old.
+This then was the means by which we were brought into being, delivered by the labors of the world; even guided by the very hand of God.

 Yet the saga unfolds within us still, as we carry its seed in the ground of our soul.
 God joins us gently to each other, and to Himself, throughout this epic journey.
-With one arm, He embraces us from the heart of the world; with the other, He beckons across the wild frontier.
-We may face the shadows before we reach light, or crawl on our belly before we take flight.
+With one arm He embraces us, from the heart of the world; with the other, He beckons to the wild frontier.
+We must face all the shadows, until we reach light, and crawl on our belly before we take flight.
 Every moment is a leap of faith, a plunge into mystery, a clarion call to adventure.
-So shall we explore our own uncharted existence: the tragedy and the triumph, the sorrow, the striving and the joy – for thus is the broad sweep of life, itself, where the edge of chaos draws nigh.
+And so shall we explore our own vast uncharted shores: the triumph and tragedy, the sorrow, the striving and the joy – for thus is the broad sweep of life, itself, where the edge of chaos draws nigh.

 All our travails are endured in pursuit of a singular objective, to draw out the good, the holy and the beautiful into a waiting and weary world.
-But these qualities reside only in the deep well of our heart, a well whose waters reflect the very movement of love and creation itself.
+But those qualities reside only in the deep well of our heart, a well whose waters reflect the very movement of love and creation itself.
 We yearn to rock and sway in such harmony with that movement, that we may in turn be animated by its timeless, sacred fire.
 That is our greatest destiny and desire.
-Now and again it slips our grasp; but still, we are hopeful it will one day be there for the taking: over the trees, and beyond the hills, way out at rainbow’s end – or up just ahead, and right around the bend.
+Time and again it slips our grasp; but still, we are hopeful it will one day be there for the taking: over the trees and beyond the hills, way out at rainbow’s end – or right up ahead, and just around the bend.

-Across the sands of time, glimpses of God have faithfully been recorded, and out of this patchwork quilt a pattern is slowly revealed.
-The same sap flows in every tree, the same fire warms the hearth of every home; there is a love felt and spoken by the saints and the sages, and our soul has awoken to their wisdom of ages.
-Now we must solve all their riddles, so the hidden treasure at last can be found.
-Pure gold, perfect diamond, long lost pearl of great price: these are no less than the spirit divine, the wind under wing, and the trust born of self-sacrifice.
+Across the sands of time, glimpses of God have faithfully been recorded; and as from a patchwork quilt, a pattern is slowly revealed.
+The same sap flows in every tree, the same fire warms the hearth of every home.
+There is a love felt and spoken by the saints and the sages, and our soul has awoken to this wisdom of ages.
+Now we must solve all the riddles, so the treasure at last can be found.
+Purest gold, perfect diamond, and long lost pearl of great price: these are no less than the spirit divine, the wind under wing, and the trust born of self-sacrifice.
 Such is the wonder of the world, or so they say – for such is the boundless heart of life.

-But mystics of every land insist that the kingdom of heaven lies within.
-The call echoes thus throughout all of eternity, we must transcend the shackles of our mind if we truly wish to be free.
-Yet we can only learn of such things by direct encounter and experience.
-A voice whispers behind the cosmic veil, resounding in the inner chambers of our soul; it urges us to follow its thread, to discover the path that we are meant to tread.
-Then may we finally join the chorus, blasting trumpets far and wide off every peak and mountainside: raising banners to the wind unfurled – and shouting everlasting truth, from out across the rooftops of the world!
+Yet mystics of every land insist that the kingdom of heaven lies within.
+The call echoes thus throughout all of eternity: we must transcend the shackles of our mind, if ever we truly wish to be free.
+We only discover such things by direct encounter and experience.
+A voice whispers behind the cosmic veil, resounding in the inner chambers of our soul.
+It urges us to follow its thread, to discover the path we were meant to tread.
+Then, may we finally join the chorus, blasting trumpets far and wide off every peak and mountainside; raising banners to the wind unfurled – and shouting everlasting truth, from out across the rooftops of the world.